aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/50_data_refinery.md

 # Data Cleansing & Reshaping Lab

+In the previous two excersies of this Lab you have learned how to integrate data.
 In this lab, you will learn how to clean and reshape data using IBM Data Refinery flow.

 ## Learning Objectives:
 > #### In this tutorial you will learn: